leftstick/angularjs-amd-skeleton/README.md

-> This is really the old style, and should be deprecated.
+> This is really the old style, and deprecated.
 If you are interested in this topic, please refer to [generator-require-angular](https://github.com/leftstick/generator-require-angular)

 angularjs-requirejs-skeleton
 ============================